Spinal precautions: Indications

-Spinal immobilization was historically used routinely for people who had experienced physical trauma.
-There is; however, little evidence for its routine use.
-Long spine boards are often used in the prehospital environment as part of spinal immobilization.
 Due to concerns of side effects the National Association of EMS Physicians and the American College of Surgeons recommend its use only in those at high risk.
 This includes: those with blunt trauma who have a decreased level of consciousness, pain or tenderness in the spine, those with numbness or weakness believed to be due to a spinal injury, and those with a significant trauma mechanism that are intoxicated or have other major injuries.
-In those with a definite spinal cord injury immobilization is also recommended.
+The use of a backboard is only recommended to move the person from the scene to the stretcher after which it should be removed.